 The Global Village is for students who have an interest in other cultures, a commitment to share their experiences and knowledge, and a desire to learn from others and work as a community.

-Housed in Tinker, Otaku is devoted to the imaginative appeal of fantasy, anime, and science fiction.
+Housed in West, Fandom is devoted to building a community of students who wish to express their love, or “fanship,” from any fandom (television, books, music, etc.) to the imaginative appeal of fantasy, anime, and science fiction.

 Service Learning House (Sandusky)

-Committed to community service, Sandusky residents volunteer for a minimum of five hours a month and promote service activities on campus and in Roanoke.
+Committed to community service, Sandusky residents volunteer for a minimum of 10 hours a month and promote service activities on campus and in Roanoke.

 Located in Middle East, the Spanish House attracts students who want to increase their oral and written language skills and promote Hispanic culture.